How Do Governments Combat Climate Change?

 Clean energy standards

-Electricity generation accounts for 25 percent of U.S. greenhouse gas emissions.
-To decrease emissions, three-quarters of U.S. states have implemented clean energy standards—laws that encourage utility companies to generate a certain percentage of their electricity from low-emission energy sources, such as solar or wind power.
+Electricity generation accounts for 31 percent of U.S. greenhouse gas emissions.
+To decrease emissions, around two-thirds of U.S. states have implemented clean energy standards—laws that encourage utility companies to generate a certain percentage of their electricity from low-emission energy sources, such as solar or wind power.
 However, each state’s standard varies in how it defines clean energy, what percentage of low-emission energy it requires or recommends, and whether the standard is mandatory or voluntary.

 In 2020, UN Secretary-General Antonio Guterres announced the world needed to reach net-zero greenhouse gas emissions by 2050 in order to limit global warming to 1.5°C. His statement made one thing clear: climate change is a global problem that requires a global response.

 Over the past three decades, countries have worked together to coordinate this response through international agreements such as the Kyoto Protocol.
 However, those agreements have varied in effectiveness, with countries disagreeing on goals for emissions reductions and rules on how to enforce emissions cuts.